Okavango Delta & Chobe Explorer

-You will board your mokoro around 0800 hrs and will silently be poled along the Okavango Delta’s quiet waterways to one of its many islands where you will set up camp for two (2) nights.
+Boarding your mokoro around 0800 hrs, you will silently be poled along the quiet waterways to one of its many islands where you will set up camp for two (2) nights.

-You will set off on foot at this island as soon as the heat of the day relents, on your first safari walk within the Okavango Delta.
+At this island you will set off on foot, as soon as the heat of the day relents, on your first safari walk within the Okavango Delta.
 Expect to encounter a fantastic variety of large game during these safari walks such as elephants, hippos, giraffes, zebras, etc.

 Days 2: Okavango Delta Exploration (Mokoro rides & Safari Walks)

 Wake up early morning for coffee/tea, cereals, rusks and cooked breakfast.
 After breakfast you will set off with your guide for your morning safari walk in the Okavango Delta.

 As you explore the Okavango on foot you will once again be searching for game as the Okavango is world famous for its rich biodiversity.
 These safari walks are led by local guides who are part of the community that lives on the fringes the Delta.

 On these outings you may come across a combination of game animals and you will also be presented with excellent photographic opportunities to capture the beauty of the Okavango.
 It is possible to spot game such as elephants, hippos, zebras, etc. during these safari walks.

 Come back from the safari walk around midday to chill and enjoy your lunch.